juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [ADDING PRODUCTS TO THE CART]()

-Before showing the products added to the user it is necessary to create the global state to store them.
-Inside the context component we create a React state, initialized with an empty array.
+Before displaying the products added by the user, it is necessary to create a global state to store them.
+Inside the context component, we create a React state initialized with an empty array.

 Context: